 Premature babies can have long-term health problems as well.
 Generally, the more premature the baby, the more serious and long-lasting the health problems may be.

 Can prematurity be prevented?

 More babies are surviving even though they are born early and are very small.
-But it is best to prevent preterm labor if possible.
+But it is best to prevent preterm labor and other health issues if possible.

 It's important to get good prenatal care while you are pregnant.
 Your healthcare provider can help find problems and suggest lifestyle changes to lower the risk for preterm labor and birth.
 Some ways to help prevent prematurity include:

 - Stopping smoking if you smoke.
-You should stop smoking before you are pregnant.
+Stop smoking before you are pregnant.

 - Finding out if you are at risk for preterm labor